kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Goals

-- Support upstream Kubernetes gang scheduling for an LWS replica.
+- Add optional, centralized `spec.scheduling` to `LeaderWorkerSetSpec`.
+- Support Basic and Gang policies, topology constraints, disruption modes, and shared resource claims at the replica or leader/worker leaves.
-- Represent the LWS, replica, and leader/worker scheduling levels in the API from the first release.
+- Represent the LWS, replica, and leader/worker levels in that field from the first release, so later CompositePodGroup support does not change or deprecate the API.
-- Represent one LWS as one Workload and, in the default first-phase mode, each active replica as one PodGroup.
-- Use the standard `v1alpha3` WAS building blocks and `workloadbuilder` translation library.
-- Create scheduling objects in the strict order Workload, PodGroup, then Pod.
-- Support replica scaling, rolling updates, `maxSurge`, leader recreation, and `LeaderWorkerTemplate.Size` updates.
+- Make the scheduling configuration available to integrations such as Kueue, so they can select the appropriate workload representation and admission behavior.
+- Adopt `workloadbuilder` for Workload/PodGroup creation and validation.
-- Allow LWS to operate as either a root WAS controller or a child of another registered workload controller.
+- Allow LWS to operate as a root WAS controller or as a child of another registered workload controller.
-- Preserve the existing Volcano integration while defining explicit provider capabilities for the new API.
+- Preserve the existing Volcano integration when `spec.scheduling` is absent, with explicit provider capabilities for the typed API.

+### Future Goals

+- Materialize a CompositePodGroup hierarchy (`LWS root CPG -> per-replica CPGs -> leader/worker PodGroups`) in the controller.

+This is a future goal because CompositePodGroup is alpha in Kubernetes 1.37.
+Alpha APIs are difficult to support for many users, so nested CPG creation stays behind a separate LWS gate.
+The user-facing field already reserves the hierarchy; Phase 1 only creates Workload and flat PodGroups.

 ### Non-Goals

-- Materializing `CompositePodGroup` objects in the first phase.
-The user API includes the hierarchy now, but nested levels are enabled in a later phase because `CompositePodGroup` is alpha in Kubernetes 1.37.
 - Extending this KEP's three-level LWS hierarchy with the additional role and slice levels needed by [DisaggregatedSet][kep766].
 - Combining `startupPolicy: LeaderReady` with a gang that contains both the